AFDIT/FreeFoodClub/README.md

 1. Early adopters that are passionate about growing food
 2. Communities that already give or trade food but don't yet have a platform that makes this easy to manage
 3. Organisations such as food banks, supermarkets, restaurants that would otherwise have to throw food away

+This line is a test to make sure Git is working between local and cloud.